yunho7464/yunho7464.github.io/README.md

 ![adaptive-ems](assets/img/adaptive-ems.jpg)

 Electrical muscle stimulation (EMS) can assist in learning motor skills.
 However, existing EMS systems provide static demonstration—actuating the correct movements, regardless of the user’s learning progress.
-Instead, we propose a novel adaptive-EMS that changes its guidance strategy based on the participant’s performance.
+Instead, we propose a novel **adaptive-EMS that changes its guidance strategy based on the participant’s performance**.
 The adaptive-EMS dynamically adjusts its guidance: (1) demonstrate by playing the entire sequence when errors are frequent; (2) correct by lifting incorrect fingers and actuating the correct one when errors are moderate; and (3) warn by lifting incorrect fingers when errors are low.
-We found that adaptive-EMS improved learning outcomes (recall) compared to traditional EMS—leading to improved “muscle memory.”
+We found that **adaptive-EMS improved learning outcomes (recall) compared to traditional EMS—leading to improved “muscle memory.**”

 ### SplitBody: Reducing Mental Workload while Multitasking via Muscle Stimulation